cjones2500/websno/README.md

 ------------
     $ python setup.py install

+`setup.py` will install `gevent-socketio`, the only required dependency for websno.
+Optional features have additional requirements:

+* `numpy` is needed for creating event charge and time histograms
+* `pyzmq-static` is needed for listening to Orca JSON streams
+* `couchdb` is needed for listening to CouchDB changes feeds and for certain storage backends.

 Usage
 -----
 For testing, snostream will read events from a file:

-    $ ./bin/websno file.root # or .zdab, or .pickle
+    $ ./bin/websno file.root # or .zdab, or .pickle, or ZDAB dispatcher hostname

-It can also read events from a ZDAB dispatch stream.
-More (non-event level) data sources are forthcoming.

 Configuration
 -------------
 Better configuration is planned, too, but for now, hack `bin/websno`.
-Instantiate data sources and give them a callback -- they call this callable with data received.
+Register `Records` to bind data sources to storage and client subscriptions.